Defined contribution and money purchase schemes

 Unlike those who belong to a defined benefit pension scheme, members of defined contribution schemes have a degree of choice as to where their pension contributions are invested.
 Many opt to put their money in the scheme's 'default fund' – a fund that has a mix of different assets.

-You could choose more risky investments to maximise your growth, as you'll be savings for a long time until you retire.
+You could choose more risky investments to maximise your growth, as you'll be saving for a long time until you retire.

 Go further: Different types of investment – find out more about the different types of investment products